Egod3/si70xx/README.md

 to test this library with.

-# Sample Output from using this lib in stm32-rs application
+# Sample Output via openocd from using this lib in stm32-rs application
 stm32-rs application which displays relative temp/humidity

 Device FW version: 2.0